Sunni, Shia, Sufi, Salafist & Wahhabi: What’s The Difference?

 “Al-Haram mosque – Flickr – Al Jazeera English” by Al Jazeera English – Al-Haram mosque.
 Licensed under CC BY-SA 2.0 via Wikimedia Commons.

-Sunni, Shia, Sufi, Salafist and Wahhabi are, of course, all part of the Muslim faith, Islam; each have their own slightly different take on things.
-Some of these intergroup differences aren’t so big and some are big enough to cause wars.
+Sunni, Shia, Sufi, Salafist, and Wahhabi are all part of the Muslim faith, Islam.
+Each has a slightly different take on the religion.
+Some of these intergroup differences aren’t huge, while some are large enough to inspire wars.

 Sunni Islam